Logo

 I will never use an ORM again

 At first, it seemed to me that ORM speeds up the development process by allowing you to work with the database as entities.
 Simple queries become faster to write, and complex ones can always be written manually (e.g. manager.query('SELECT * FROM users') in TypeORM).
-However, over time, problems begin to arise that you didn't think about it at the beginning.
+However, over time, problems which didn't seem relevant at the start, began to appear.

-Some time ago I decided to use ORM (in particular TypeORM), because the following advantages seemed relevant to me, but after a while they turned out to be false.
+Some time ago I decided to use ORM (in particular TypeORM), because the following advantages seemed relevant, but after a while that proved incorrert.

 Working with the database using entities